-Although there are numerous programming languages available in the market to work upon, yet C++ has never lost its charm since its inception and still having a strong impact in the development world.
+Although there are numerous programming languages available in the market to work upon, but C++ has never lost its charm since its inception and still has a strong impact in the development world.
 As per the reports, C++ comes under a few top programming languages across the world.
-Alike C programming language, C++ also makes it easier for you to understand the underlying architecture of programming, although it also supports other additional features such as object-oriented programming, exception handling, etc. Moreover, various IT giants Google, Amazon, Microsoft, etc. offer numerous career opportunities to C++ professionals, hence you’re strongly recommended to give it a try and start to learn C++ Programming.
+Alike the C programming language, C++ also makes it easier for you to understand the underlying architecture of programming, although it also supports other additional features such as object-oriented programming, exception handling, etc. Moreover, various IT giants Google, Amazon, Microsoft, etc. offer numerous career opportunities to C++ professionals, hence you’re strongly recommended to give it a try and start to learn C++ Programming.

-C++, developed by Bjarne Stroustrup, is a general-purpose programming language and considered as an advanced version of the C programming language.
-It offers the rich library support in the form of Standard Template Library.
+C++, developed by Bjarne Stroustrup, is a general-purpose programming language and is considered an advanced version of the C programming language.
+It offers rich library support in the form of a Standard Template Library.
 The language is widely used in various GUI platforms, Cloud/Distributed Systems, Operating Systems, real-time simulations, etc. Moreover, as C++ is an object-oriented programming language, it allows you to implement real-time problems through OOPS concepts.
 Here in this article, let’s discuss a thorough curriculum or roadmap that one should follow to learn C++ Language in 20 days!

 1. Introduction to C++ Programming (Day: 1)

 Needless to say, you’re required to start learning C++ programming language with the introduction and fundamentals of the language.
-You need to understand the features of C++ language, and what are its applications.
+You need to understand the features of the C++ language, and what are its applications.
 Furthermore, you’re required to know how to set up an environment to compile & run your C++ program.
 You can create your first C++ program as well for more clarification of the fundamentals.
-Meanwhile, you can explore several other related topics such as difference b/w C & C++, C++ vs JAVA, etc.
+Meanwhile, you can explore several other related topics such as the difference b/w C & C++, C++ vs JAVA, etc.

 - Introduction to C++ Programming Language